man-group/ArcticDB/README.md

 ---

 **ArcticDB** is a high performance, serverless **DataFrame database** built for the Python Data Science ecosystem.
-Launched in February 2023, it is the successor to [Arctic](https://github.com/man-group/arctic).
+Launched in March 2023, it is the successor to [Arctic](https://github.com/man-group/arctic).

 ArcticDB offers an intuitive Python-centric API enabling you to read and write Pandas DataFrames to S3 or LMDB utilising a fast C++ data-processing and compression engine.